 Originally posted: 241007

-I arrive at my destination and wonder if I’m lost.
-But then I spot the discrete sign and enter Tablao de la villa.
+When I arrive at my destination there is no sign of any venue and I wonder if I’m lost.
+But then I spot the discrete sign above a door and enter Tablao de la villa.

 The tablaos entrance is discrete and when youcome inside you have to climb the stairs and open a closed door that makes you wonder in the place is closed.
 Spoiler – its not!

 The tablao is light.
 Wooden floors, tables with white tablecloths.
 On the walls, pictures and old news clips with articles about flamenco and bullfighting.
 A waiter escorts me to my table and I order a chorizo omelette with peppers.
-At the surrounding tables couples and groups eat dinner.
+At the surrounding tables couples and groups are eating dinner.

 If Cardamomo was dark, mysterious and cave-like, Tablao de la Villa is the opposite – it’s like a nice restaurant.